mbocon/MERN-STARTER-WITH-AUTH-API/README.md

 You'll need to also clone [this](https://github.com/mbocon/MERN-STARTER-WITH-AUTH-CLIENT.git) React frontend codebase.

-NOTE: Run the terminal command git remote -v and if you see the link to this repo you'll need to create your own git repo for your cloned project and then update the origin by running the terminal command git remote set-url origin <remote_url>
+NOTE: If cloning, run the terminal command git remote -v and if you see the link to this repo you'll need to create your own git repo for your cloned project and then update the origin by running the terminal command git remote set-url origin <remote_url>